jtogrul/magiclambda/README.md

 ## Router response

-MonoLambda provides utilities to make it easy to return a response body with common status codes.
+MagicLambda provides utilities to make it easy to return a response body with common status codes.
 Simply `return` one of the following function results from your routers.

 ### `ok(body?: any)`